Academic Program Assessment Committee (APAC)

 - Dr. Theodore Richardson, Dean, Nathan M. Bisk College of Business

-- Dr. Holly Miller, Dean, Evans Library
+- Ms. Nancy Garmer, Interim Dean, Evans Library

-- Charles Colley, Institutional Research Assessment Analyst
+- Mr. Charles Colley, Assistant Director, Institutional Research and Effectiveness

 APAC meets at least monthly all calendar year.
 Periodical meetings may focus on general education.
 Members are expected to be available throughout the year to regularly attend meetings.

-Committee Guests & Open Meetings
+Guests & Open Meetings

 The Academic Program Assessment Committee (APAC) may regularly invite faculty and other guests who are subject matter experts in the academic program being discussed to provide context and answer questions from the committee members.